How to build dynamic blocks in a flow email (new editor)

 4. Scroll through the preview data for your event until you find an array that contains the information you need.
 You can use the arrow icons on the left of the data to collapse sections you don’t need and make it easier to navigate.

 If no one has completed the flow’s trigger action yet, there will be no preview data available for the flow.
-You can navigate to your site to take the action (e.g., add items to your cart and start a checkout without completing it), and then your event will display within Klaviyo’s preview options.
+You can navigate to your site to take the action (e.g., add items to your cart and start a checkout), and then your event will display within Klaviyo’s preview options.

 In this example, there are 2 arrays that store item information: